Q: Can I use NetEdit to do firmware updates?

 |K-seq||DirectNet||ECOM (2)||Koyo Backplane||User Defined Data||Proprietary (1)||K-seq||DirectNet||ECOM (2)||Proprietary (1)||Modbus TCP Master||Modbus TCP Slave||Proprietary (1)||Koyo Backplane|

-standard.
-However, protocol is available for 3rd-party development
+Not an industry standard.
+However, protocol is available for 3rd-party

 (2) Not really a distinct protocol.
 This setting is used to intelligently pick K-sequence or DirectNet as needed by the hardware/software.